thueringa/docsweeper/docs/developer.rst

 ======================

 There is a test suite that tests the correct behavior of *Docsweeper* using all installed supported version control systems with different test repositories.
-Tests can also be run with an additional supplied *git* or *hg* executable, for example to test behavior of *Docsweeper* with old versions.

 Test Configuration
 ------------------